What Is Image SEO?

 If you have read this far in the guide you know that page loading-time can dramatically impact your ranking position in the SERPs.
 If you don’t optimize them, images can consequently have a negative impact on your SEO because of their size.

 One of the most common mistakes about image SEO is when you upload a large image, then display it really small.
-In this situation the large image is always uploaded.
-It’s therefor important for you to take the time to resize images the way you want to it displayed.
+In this situation, the large image is always uploaded.
+It’s therefore important for you to take the time to resize images the way you want them displayed.

-Once you have created your image in several sizes, you need to add a srcset attribute on it.
+Once you have created your image in several sizes, you need to add a srcset attribute to it.
 This will allow browsers to select the appropriate file source for every device.

 You can define the size by the image width (w) or by the image density (x).
 Don’t mix both like in our example.
 I only did it to show you the structure.

 There is no evidence that you should use one over the other but since I’m a control freak, I’d recommend you to use width, over density.

 Width is less likely to break your design or anything.

 Lazy loading your images won’t prevent them from being indexed by Google robots.
 It’s a quick win for SEO and UX.
 However, be careful: you should not lazy load all your images.
 Only the ones that are not critical.

 If you are using WordPress, there is an excellent speed optimization plugin named WP-Rocket that can implement Lazy-Loading on images for you.